neilperth/nelixery/README.md

 - 👋 Hi, I’m @neilpipped
-- 🌱 I'm Neil - Programming in Perth && Programming Every Day
+- 🌱 I'm Neil - Programming in Perth && Practicing Every Day

 <!---
 neilpip/neilpip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.